Suede (band): 1989–1991: Formation and early years

-Brett Anderson and Justine Frischmann met in 1988 while studying at University College London and became a couple soon afterward.
+Brett Anderson and Justine Frischmann met in 1988 while studying at University College London and became a couple soon afterward. the original name for their group was The Perfect.
 Together with Anderson's childhood friend Mat Osman, they believed they had the foundation for a band and spent hours daily playing songs by Roxy Music, The Smiths, David Bowie, and The Cure.
 After concluding that neither Anderson nor Frischmann had the skills to be a lead guitarist, the band placed an ad in NME in the magazine's 28 October 1989 issue seeking to fill the position: "Young guitar player needed by London-based band.
 Smiths, Commotions, Bowie, Pet Shop Boys.
 No Musos.
 Some things are more important than ability.
 Call Brett."
 The ad attracted nineteen-year-old Bernard Butler, who soon auditioned to join the band.
-They settled on the name Suede.
+With the addition of Butler they changed their name to Suede.
 Initially lacking a drummer, the band used a drum machine.
 Despite Frischmann's efforts as the band's de facto manager, they primarily played small-scale gigs around Camden Town in London.

 Suede's first breakthrough came with their second demo, Specially Suede, which they sent to compete in Demo Clash, a radio show on Greater London Radio hosted by DJ Gary Crowley.
 "Wonderful Sometimes" won Demo Clash for five consecutive Sundays in 1990, leading to a recording contract with the Brighton-based indie label RML.
 The song appeared on a cassette compilation in April 1990, representing Suede's first official release.
 After a series of performances with an unreliable drum machine, Suede decided to recruit a full-time drummer.
 Justin Welch briefly filled the role, though he lasted only six weeks before joining the Crawley band Spitfire.
 However, he remained long enough to record two songs with the band, which were set to be released as the "Be My God"/"Art" single on RML Records.
 The band was dissatisfied with the result, and most of the 500 copies pressed were destroyed.
 Suede placed another ad seeking a replacement.
 To their surprise, it was answered by former Smiths drummer Mike Joyce.
 Ultimately, he declined the job, feeling Suede still needed to forge their own identity and that his presence might hinder them due to their similarities to the Smiths.
 In June 1990, Suede found a permanent drummer, Simon Gilbert, through Ricky Gervais, who initially worked in the music industry and managed the band before turning to comedy.
 Both worked at the University of London Union (ULU).
 After hearing the demo and realizing the band lacked a drummer, Gilbert asked to audition.